jncraton/web-apps-cpsc2330/lectures/32-sizing.md

 - `width` and `height` then include padding and border
 - This makes layout calculations much easier

----

-Why is `box-sizing: border-box` considered a best practice for modern CSS layouts?

 ## Min and Max Sizes

 - `min-width` and `max-width` set limits on the element's width